 Online Bachelor of Science in Engineering Degree Programs

-Aerospace engineering involves the development of spacecrafts and aircrafts.
-It has two main branches: astronautical engineering (outside the earth’s atmosphere) and aeronautical engineering (within the earth’s atmosphere).
+Aerospace engineering involves the development of spacecraft and aircraft.
+It has two main branches: astronautical engineering (outside the Earth’s atmosphere) and aeronautical engineering (within the Earth’s atmosphere).
 A major requirement for aerospace engineers is the ability to understand and apply principles of math, physics, materials science, and aerodynamics.

 Embry-Riddle Aeronautical University offers a bachelor of science (BS) in aeronautics program, available both online and on-campus.
-The program opens the door to opportunities in aviation and aerospace for students.
+The program opens the door to students’ opportunities in aviation and aerospace.

-Made up of 120 credit-hours, courses in the program include an introduction to aeronautical science, aviation legislation, statistics with aviation applications, the principles of management, financial accounting, an introduction to management information systems, and an introduction to research methods.
+Made up of 120 credits, courses in the program include an introduction to aeronautical science; aviation legislation; statistics with aviation applications; the principles of management; financial accounting; an introduction to management information systems; and uncrewed aircraft systems and operations.

 Embry-Riddle Aeronautical University is renowned for producing world-class professionals working in air traffic management, safety, meteorology, and unmanned aircraft systems.